 Now Stanford has announced a Stanford USA MBA Fellowship that will pay for students to get MBAs from the school -- a degree that can cost $160,000 without the scholarship.
 There's a special requirement for this fellowship though: it's for Midwesterners only.
 Students must have ties to the Midwest and must commit to returning there with degree in hand -- to work in what Stanford calls an "underserved region."
 It takes a Stanford to determine that Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin -- all states with world class universities of their own -- are distressed to the point where they need Stanford MBAs to help out.
 Simone Hill, an assistant director for MBA admissions at Stanford, told Bloomberg:

-"When we look at our country, and we think about different places where there's still a lot of room for growth and development, the Midwest was a big part of that."The BEST SALES on Amazon NOW ]
+"When we look at our country, and we think about different places where there's still a lot of room for growth and development, the Midwest was a big part of that."Most INTERESTING FINDS on Amazon]